Do you know what this is?

 The History of Content Marketing:

-You can already see that the activity has been around longer than the term itself, since it’s predicated on storytelling.
+You can already see that the activity has been around longer than the term itself, since it’s predicated on high quality content and storytelling.

-There’s still plenty to learn from those first offline content marketing activities that pre-date the internet.
+There’s still plenty to learn from those first offline content marketing activities that pre-date the internet, social media and the like.

 However, the online part can hardly be ignored for any successful content marketing campaign today.